 2.3.
 Nomination Confirmations.
 Upon receipt of Owner's nomination, Gatherer shall review the nomination and promptly notify Owner should a discrepancy exist between Owner's nominated volumes and volumes confirmed by the interconnecting pipeline for Owner or its market at the Delivery Point(s).
 Gatherer shall notify Owner in writing, by facsimile or electronically, of volumes scheduled for first-of-the-month nominations or mid-month changes.
 Gatherer shall not be obligated to provide service hereunder on any Day that Owner does not nominate pursuant to current procedures established by Gatherer and/or the downstream pipeline(s) or such alternate procedure to which Gatherer and Owner mutually agree.

 2.4.
 Minimum Quantities..
-In the event the total average daily quantity of gas received by Gatherer for Owner's account is less than 1,000 Mcf at a screw compressor or less than 4,500 Mcf at a reciprocating compressor hereunder for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be renegotiated for all Receipt Points upstream of such compression point at Gatherer's option by giving Owner written notice thereof.
+In the event the total average daily quantity of gas received by Gatherer for Owner's account is either (i) less than 1,000 Mcf at a screw compressor or (ii) the total volume at the reciprocating station compressing Owner’s gas is less than 4,500 Mcf for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be renegotiated for all Receipt Points upstream of such compression point at Gatherer's option by giving Owner written notice thereof.
 In the event Gatherer exercises such right to renegotiate and the Parties fail to reach agreement within thirty (30) days, then Gatherer shall have the right to terminate this Agreement insofar as it relates to all Receipt Points upstream of the compression point, exercised after giving Owner thirty (30) Days written notice.

 SECTION 3 CONTRACT BALANCING